Skip to main content

 Robert Gould Shaw

-Boston is so bright a beacon of Revolutionary history that it is easy to forget the city played an equally significant role in another civil war.
+Boston is so bright a beacon of Revolutionary history that it is easy to forget that the city played an equally significant role in another civil war.
 Dara Horn, a Harvard junior, seeks out the moral engine of the Union cause.

 Time is a viscous fluid, and occasionally it sticks to places, leaving the residue of certain centuries attached to the edges of buildings, or to markers on the streets, or to the insides of tourists’ heads.
 In Boston that clinging moment is the colonial period and the American Revolution.
 When tourists think of Boston, they think of Puritans and patriots, of minutemen and Paul Revere.